European-XFEL/Karabo/doc/concepts/beckhoff_devices.rst

 From the PLC to the control system
     messages are placed into an output buffer by the PLC's sending devices using provided functions.
-These function acknowledge the storage into the buffer.
-The buffer is sent out en-block when a treshold of contained messages is exceeded.
+These functions acknowledge the storage into the buffer.
+The buffer is sent out en-block when a threshold of contained messages is exceeded.

 .. warning::